Free Arkansas payroll tax calculator (and AR tax rates)

 Most Arkansas businesses need to have a workers’ compensation policy in place.
 In our guide to Arkansas workers’ comp insurance, you can learn more about how coverage protects employees from workplace injuries and illnesses, as well as the requirements for employers.

 That’s all she wrote!
 You’ve checked payroll taxes off your to-do list so you can focus on growing your business.
 Once each employee’s net pay is calculated (after taking deductions and withholdings into consideration), you’re good to go.
+All you have to worry about is getting your employees paid on time as well as setting aside whatever you owe in FICA and unemployment taxes.
+Those numbers can add up quickly!

 You will need to fill out Form 941 to file federal taxes on a quarterly basis, and Form 940 to report your annual FUTA liabilities.
 You can pay taxes online using the EFTPS payment system.
 All the IRS employment tax due dates can be found here.